Scott Marlowe | Dwarven Thanes

 The defensive architecture of dwarven thanes makes them virtually impregnable to conventional assault.
 Approach tunnels funnel attackers into predetermined kill zones where defenders can employ crossbows, dropped barriers, and collapsing ceilings.
 Multiple fallback positions allow defenders to trade space for time while inflicting maximum casualties.
 The great doors that seal each thane can withstand siege for years, supplied by underground gardens and deep wells that make starvation impossible.
 Several times throughout history, goblin armies have besieged dwarven fortresses only to give up after months of fruitless assault.

 Iron Shields train in both surface and underground combat, mastering the unique challenges of each environment.
-Underground warfare emphasizes close-quarters combat where the confines of tunnels negate numerical superiority, giving disciplined dwarven warriors advantages over larger but less organized forces.
+Underground warfare emphasizes close-quarters combat, where the confines of tunnels negate numerical superiority, giving disciplined dwarven warriors an advantage over larger but less organized forces.
 Surface operations require different tactics, with dwarven heavy infantry forming shield walls that can hold against cavalry charges while their crossbowmen provide devastating supporting fire.
 The dwarves' natural stamina allows them to maintain fighting effectiveness far longer than human opponents, wearing down enemies through sheer endurance.

 Weapons and armor produced by dwarven smiths give Iron Shields significant equipment advantages.
 Each warrior carries weapons forged specifically for their build and fighting style—axes, hammers, and short swords designed to deliver crushing blows rather than relying on reach.
 Armor is typically plate or heavy chain mail, crafted to exacting standards and fitted precisely to the wearer.
 Shields are reinforced with metal rims and bosses, capable of being used as offensive weapons.
 This superior equipment, combined with extensive training and natural toughness, makes individual dwarven warriors worth several human or goblin opponents in pitched battle.